danb0b/danb0b.github.io/content/work-blog/2025-06-05-reimagining-electronics-handbooks.md

 ## Power and Voltage Regulation

-While "linear" voltage regulator s(the kind still used in introductory courses) are still prevalent, switching regulators are much more energy-efficient and are preferred in industry today.
+While "linear" voltage regulators (the kind still used in introductory courses) are still prevalent, switching regulators are much more energy-efficient and are preferred in industry today.
 The focus on linear regulators should change, since so many more switching regulators are out there, and their setup and use is simpler now (now that they are more advanced and require fewer parts).

 ## Discrete Digital Circuit Design

-While it's cool to learn about the way digital logic forms the basis for all computing, we just don't compose digital circuits like that any more.
+While it's cool to learn about the way digital logic forms the basis for all computing, we just don't compose digital circuits like that any more -- by composing digital circuits from individual components (740X series, anyone?).
 I suggest trimming it down or eliminating it.

 ## Analog Circuitry

-Op-Amps are still a good discussion... however, it is important to recognize that there are far fewer analog interfaces in use in modern electronics than digital.
+Analog signal conditioning, and its associated hardware (Op Amps) are are still a good topic to learn, but it is important to recognize that there are far fewer analog interfaces in use in modern electronics than digital.
 Thus, while you "have to know" how analog signals are conditioned and passed along, analog data is now often quickly digitized and then massaged via digital techniques.
 This should be expanded upon in beginner textbooks and curricula for early learners.
-Something about digital filters, "discrete" systems, and modern computing examples should be a part of todays first courses.
+Something about digital filters, "discrete" systems, and modern computing examples should be added to todays first courses and handbooks.

 ## Sensing

-While the theory of sensing is still required, the actual sensors on the market today are somewhat disconnected from this theory.
-Many "sensors" are complete systems in their own right, with logic, multiple individual sensors, sensor fusion algorithms, programmability, etc. Your basic electronics textbook doesn't really capture the complexity of setting up and working with even the most basic digital sensors, communicating with them, or reading them.
+The theory of sensing is still great to know.
+In class, I still teach about capacitive sensing, inductive sensing, resistive sensing, and show how to connect these basic elements to custom-designed analog signal conditioning circuits.
+This is great to learn, know, and understand, and I'm on the fence whether we should throw the baby out with the bathwater, but the reality is that most actual sensors on the market today are somewhat disconnected from this theory.
+Many sensor chips are in fact complete systems in their own right, with logic, multiple individual sensors, sensor fusion algorithms, programmability, etc. Your basic electronics textbook doesn't really capture the complexity of setting up and working with even the most basic digital sensors, communicating with them, or reading them.
 Each of these complex sensors could be a chapter or more (their datasheets can be 50 pages!)

 ## Motors and Actuators